urwithinrange/AirBnB_clone/README.md

 # AirBnB_clone

-Holberton School has assigned a group project to create a clone of AirBnB.
+This AirBnB clone is the first in a myriad of projects that will eventually lead to a working website production of the AirBnB model.
+This first project is strictly the Python and JSON script and an initial implemetation of structure.
+This repository contains the classes, attributes, and base methods utilized to create and store base models.

-The AirBnB Clone project will consist of multiple sub_projects.
+The goal of this project is first and foremost: learning.

-This project is the fist of the series where we create the console using python.
+As we continue to develop in this project, any bugs that arise will be addressed.
+Please see the collaborators section for contact information if you find a bug and want to help or if you are interested in revising the code.

 # Console

-Here we create the command line interpreter that will be used to manage our AirBnB objects.
+Here we create the command line interpreter that will be used to manage the AirBnB objects.
-This is our first step to creating our first full web application.
+This is our first step in creating our first full web application.

 The commands used are:
-+ create - creates a new instance(User or a Place).
++ All - similar to show, plus displays all instances of that class in storage.
-+ show - retrieves a class with a specific ID from storage, and displays information related to it.
++ Create - creates a new instance (i.e. User or Place).
-+ all - will work similar to show only it will display all the contents of storage.
++ Destroy - removes an object from storage.
-+ destroy - Will remove a named object from the storage.
++ Show - retrieves a class with a specific ID from storage and displays dictionary information related to it.
-+ update - will update an element in storage.
++ Update - updates an element of an object in storage.

 ## Where to start

-Our shell should work like this in interactive mode:
+The console behavior in interactive mode:

 ```
 $ ./console.py